History of Kyrgyzstan in Timeline

 In October 2017, Sooronbay Jeenbekov was elected as the new President of Kyrgyzstan.

-2017: Sooronbay Jeenbekov succeeded Atambayev as president
+2017: Sooronbay Jeenbekov Succeeded Atambayev as President

 In 2017, Sooronbay Jeenbekov succeeded Atambayev as president, continuing efforts to strengthen democratic institutions.

-August 2019: Operation Against Former President Atambayev
+August 2019: Operation Against Almazbek Atambayev's Residence

 On 7 August 2019, the Special Forces of Kyrgyzstan launched an operation against the residence of former President Almazbek Atambayev.